Step-by-Step Guide

 Identify Your Scaling Bottlenecks

 Analyze what currently limits your business growth.
-Is it customer support capacity that cannot keep up with inquiry volume?
+Is it customer support capacity that can't keep up with inquiry volume?
 Sales pipeline bandwidth where leads wait too long for follow-up?
 Operational throughput where manual processing creates backlogs during busy periods?
 Data management where growing data volumes overwhelm your team's ability to maintain accuracy?
 Each bottleneck represents a specific opportunity for AI agents.

 Quantify each bottleneck's impact on growth.
-Calculate how much revenue you are leaving on the table due to slow lead response times, how many customers you lose to inadequate support, and how much inefficiency costs you in wasted labor.
+Calculate how much revenue you're leaving on the table due to slow lead response times, how many customers you lose to inadequate support, and how much inefficiency costs you in wasted labor.
 These numbers make the business case for AI investment concrete and help prioritize which bottlenecks to address first.

 For each bottleneck, identify the specific tasks that create the constraint.
 A support bottleneck might be caused by high volumes of routine inquiries that consume time that should be spent on complex issues.
 A sales bottleneck might stem from manual data entry and follow-up processes that limit how many leads each rep can manage.
 Understanding the task-level causes of each bottleneck guides the design of the AI agents that will resolve them.